-“Where Do You See Yourself In Five Years?” is a can be a dreaded question for interviewees.
+“Where Do You See Yourself In Five Years?” can be a dreaded question for interviewees.
 As you sit in an interview, there’s a great chance that you have already mentally prepared for this question.
 Or maybe not.
 Your brow may sweat as you feel a mental surge of anticipation for the long term.
 Knowing the rationale behind this question and doing some preparation ahead of time, you can be sure to handle this inquiry like a professional on interview day.

 Five things to consider when preparing to answer “Where Do You See Yourself In Five Years?”